GoodStuff-Fm/goodstuff/_baseline/episode-12b.md

 title: The Futility Mark
 date: 2019-04-18 06:00:00 -0700
 episode: 10
+description: |-
-description: This one's a short one, because we respect your time, dear listener.
+  This one's a short one, because we respect your time, dear listener.

+  Discussed: the futility mark and baseball fights.
 mp3: ''
 image: ''
 published: false

 ---
 This one's a short one, because we respect your time, dear listener.

+Discussed: the futility mark and baseball fights.

 [I Have No Idea What I'm Doing](https://goodstuff.fm/noidea/) - Andrew's other, more controversial podcast.